mcneel/developer.rhino3d.com/_guide_topics/rhinopython/eto-forms-python.md

 The `self.Close` method is also returning a `False` because the Cancel button was pressed to cause this event.
 The script will continue on based on the return value of the dialog.

 Also, because we are using a new class object to create the dialog, even after the dialog is closed the dialog will still be in memory.
-Tis means the methods and values within the dialog will continue to be available within the scope of the script as the script may need to reference those values.
+This means the methods and values within the dialog will continue to be available within the scope of the script as the script may need to reference those values.

-After creating the dialog framework, we will start to create some Controls for the dialog.
+After creating the dialog framework, we will start to create some controls for the dialog.

-## Eto Controls
+## The Controls

-The business end of a dialog are the controls.
+The business end of a dialog is the user-interface controls it displays.
 Controls may include Labels, Buttons, Edit boxes and Sliders.
-In Eto there are [more then 35 different controls](https://github.com/picoe/Eto/wiki/Controls) that can be created.
+In Eto, there are [more then 35 different controls](https://github.com/picoe/Eto/wiki/Controls) that can be created.

 Controls normally need to be setup properly in a layout before they are added to a dialog.